mushtaque87/airtribe_chatapp/README.md

 # airtribe_chatapp

-A simple real-time chat application using Node.js, Express.js, and Socket.IO.
+A simple real-time chat application using Node.js, Express.js, and Socket.IO and React Native as mobile apps

 # Start the chat server